tuftandneedle/dead-man/README.md

     DeadMan::Switch.register_switch('UniqueJobName', 2.hours)

 ### Sending Heartbeats
-In your application, send a unique heartbeat to DeadMan for a specified job:
+In your application, send a unique heartbeat to DeadMan after a job completes:

     DeadMan::Heartbeat.pulse('UniqueJobName')

 ### Registering Notification Callbacks
 Now that DeadMan is tracking jobs, the final step is connecting your notification system.
 Pass a block to register a callback for failure notifications.
-For example, ping Slack every time a job fails to run.
+For example, ping Slack every time a job fails to run:

     DeadMan::Switch.register_callback -> (message) { SLACK.ping("Failed job: #{message}" }

+### Connect Redis
+Redis is used to track DeadMan heartbeats.
+Connect your Redis instance to DeadMan in your application:

+    DeadMan.redis = REDIS

 ## Questions & Feedback
 Feel free to message me on Github (seanmcoleman) or on twitter (seancoleman86)